kittrgg/kittr/README.md

 # How to Use

-## Create new images for development

-`npm run dev:build`

-You may also `npm run dev:build -- -d` if you don't care about seeing logs.

-## Use the existing image
+## "I want to develop kittr."

 `npm run dev`
 You may also `npm run dev -- -d` if you don't care about seeing logs.

 - To seed the firebase-emulators, you will need to shell into the `web` docker container and use `npm run emulators:seed`.

+## "I'm helping with the Dockerfiles."

+`npm run dev:build` may be useful to you.

+You may also `npm run dev:build -- -d` if you don't care about seeing logs.

 ## Ports

 - Web front-end: 3000
 - API: 5000
+- Mongo: 27017 (You shouldn't need to interact with this directly.)

 Firebase: